 The pandemic also gave Lisa time to explore a new fach, and she is now performing the dramatic coloratura fach.
 Her dream roles include Lulu, Konstanze, and Violetta.
 She would also love to sing Clémence, L’Amour de Loin, Schoneberg's Pierrot, and perform Martines’ La Tempesta with a full ensemble.
 One of her goals is to record pieces by women which have no existing recordings, including works by Maria Teresa Agnesi, Ruth Schonthal, and Boetzelaer.
 She also hopes to collaborate with living composers to continue to premiere their works and explore new sounds and techniques.

 Lisa has a love for 20th and 21st-century music and has sung the world premiere of several works, including Gleave's Capriccio for Soprano and Triangle.
 She sings with PHØNIX16 and has performed with them in Paris, Berlin, and at MaerzMusik.
+In 2023/24, she was a semi-finalist with the John Cage Award and a participant in the Call For Young Performers Course in Milan with Alda Caiello.

 Lisa lives in Stralsund, Germany, with her husband, David, and their dog Eevee.
 In her spare time, she writes short stories and is working her way through a Sci-Fi/Fantasy novel.
 She and David love taking advantage of the nature surrounding the Baltic Sea and go camping and hiking whenever they can.
 She also loves having a day watching Star Trek or playing Zelda.